willdemelo/willdemelo.github.io/README.md

 # willdemelo.github.io
 This is my personal website.
-You can read about my interests and experiences here.
+You can view my HTML and CSS code here, or navigate to willdemelo.github.io in your browser to see the rendered website.